Impact of the September 11 attacks on the entertainment industry: Delayed or cancelled entertainment awards shows

-Reflecting the significant and enduring impact of September 11th on popular culture, months and years after the attacks, events were still impacted, with the 2003 Grammy Awards being held at Madison Square Garden instead of Staples Center as planned.
+Reflecting the significant and enduring impact of September 11 on popular culture, months and years after the attacks, events were still impacted, with the 2003 Grammy Awards being held at Madison Square Garden instead of Staples Center as planned.
 Blockbuster Entertainment terminated their awards ceremony permanently shortly after the second delay of the Emmys.

 Other changes

+13 of the first 30 episodes of Power Rangers Time Force had some of its footage edited after 9/11 due to some scenes sharing higher resemblance to the attacks.